 Don't Wait Until It's Too Late

 Being aware of the signs and symptoms of prostate cancer can help you detect it early, giving you a better chance of survival.
-In this article, we’ll discuss the signs and symptoms of prostate cancer, and provide an overview of the treatment options available, including a medication called Xofigo, used in the treatment of advanced prostate cancer, specifically when the cancer has spread to the bones.
+In this article, we’ll discuss the signs and symptoms of prostate cancer, and provide an overview of the treatment options available, including a medication called Leuprorelin, a medication used to treat hormone-responsive cancers such as prostate cancer, by reducing the amount of certain hormones in the body.

 10 Signs and Symptoms of Prostate Cancer That Are Worth Knowing